ayrka39/TUF2000MTest/README.md

 ![tuf2000mapp02](https://user-images.githubusercontent.com/16446932/29757942-2b8ad182-8bb8-11e7-9abd-3a001ff74a47.png)

 ## Usage
-It is a iOS app file written with Swift.
+It is an iOS app file written with Swift.
 On Mac, Download a Xcode file you can see the code and run it in the simulator or check on an iPhone.
 It has not been published on the AppStore and most likely will not be.

 ## Issues